mmkiwi/GdalNet/README.md

 ## Building

 On Windows, this uses vcpkg to get and build GDAL.
-Initialize the vcpkg submodule and run `.\vcpkg install` from the vcpkg folder.
+Initialize the vcpkg submodule and run `.\vcpkg install --triplet=x64-windows` from the vcpkg folder.
 The gdal dlls will automatically be copied to the target folder.